 - Toughen the standard of proof for workers to qualify for workers’ compensation;

-- Significantly decrease the reimbursement rates for doctors, pharmacies, and hospital that treat injured workers; and
+- Significantly decrease the reimbursement rates for doctors, pharmacies, and hospitals that treat injured workers; and

 - Lessen the ability of workers to claim coverage for an injury sustained traveling to or from work.